carpentries-incubator/hpc-intro/_extras/learner-profiles.md

 ## Maria Newton

-As new PhD student, Maria is given a task to select parameters for their simulation.
+As a new PhD student, Maria is given a task to select parameters for their simulation.
 They need to run a set of calculations on several thousand combinations of parameters.
 One calculation takes several minutes.
 They set up the problem on their laptop but quickly realise that it would take more than a month to complete the task.
 They are told to use local HPC but they are not sure how this